-We can all benefit from saving a few bucks here and there.
-An easy way to do this is by improving energy efficiency in your home.
-Upgrading your HVAC system or adding a smart thermostat, for example, gives you more control over your HVAC system, contributing to a more energy-efficient home and more affordable monthly energy bills.
+We can all benefit from saving money where we can.
+One of the simplest ways to accomplish this is by improving energy efficiency throughout your home.
+Upgrading your HVAC system or putting in a smart thermostat, for example, offers more control over your HVAC system, leading to a more energy-efficient home and more affordable monthly energy bills.

-Continue below to read about 4 ways you can make energy-efficient home changes.
+Continue below to read about 4 ways you can make energy-efficient home improvements.

 1. Install a Smart Thermostat

-If you still use a round-dial thermostat and adjust it manually, consider taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which contains numerous features to make your home more energy efficient.
+If you still use an older thermostat and adjust it manually, try taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which contains several features to make your home more energy efficient.

-The feature homeowners enjoy the most is having the capability to adjust their smart thermostats from anywhere by using their smartphone or other smart device.
-For example, when you forget to use your thermostat before leaving for vacation, you can just use your smartphone and make the necessary adjustment.
+The feature homeowners like the most is having the capability to adjust their smart thermostats from anywhere through their smartphone or other smart device.
+For example, when you forget to adjust your thermostat before taking a vacation, you can easily pull out your smartphone and make the adjustments.

-Like a programmable thermostat, a smart thermostat permits you to schedule your home’s temperature according to the time of day and day of the week so you’re not cooling or heating an empty house.
-Smart thermostats also offer the capacity to learn your temperature preferences over time and automatically make energy-efficient corrections.
-They can even create monthly energy reports that demonstrate how much energy you are using and when so you can make adjustments to cut costs.
+Just like a programmable thermostat, a smart thermostat allows you to schedule your home’s temperature based on the time of day and day of the week so you’re not cooling or heating an empty house.
+Smart thermostats also have the ability to watch your temperature preferences over time and automatically make energy-efficient corrections.
+They can even provide monthly energy reports that demonstrate how much energy you’re using and when so you can make changes to save money.

-If you’re wanting to know how to obtain a free smart thermostat, check with your utility company to find out if there are any discounts or free smart thermostats available.
+If you’re wanting to know how to get a free smart thermostat, talk to your utility company to find out if there are any discounts or free smart thermostats offered.

 2. HVAC Tune Ups

-Sadly, lots of homeowners often forget to have their heating and cooling systems maintained.
-While this does not seem like a huge deal, inadequate maintenance will sometimes lead to a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.
+Unfortunately, lots of homeowners often forget to keep their heating and cooling systems maintained.
+While this might not seem like a huge deal, a lack of maintenance can result in a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.

-During an HVAC maintenance service, your technician will evaluate your HVAC system, clean necessary components, and pinpoint minor issues before they produce bigger, more expensive repair issues.
-Maintenance can keep HVAC systems working at optimal condition, which means less energy is used to heat and cool your home.
-This could also help with your energy bills, increase the lifespan of HVAC equipment, and lead to fewer repairs.
+When performing an HVAC maintenance service, your technician should evaluate your HVAC system, clean important components, and pinpoint minor flaws before they produce bigger, more expensive repair issues.
+Maintenance can keep HVAC systems running in optimal condition, which means less energy is needed to heat and cool your home.
+This could also lower your energy bills, increase the lifespan of HVAC equipment, and contribute to fewer repairs.

-We recommend two HVAC tune ups every year – one during the spring before summer and one during the fall before the arrival of frigid weather.
+We recommend two HVAC tune ups each year – one during the spring before summer and another during the fall before the arrival of winter weather.

 3. Getting rid of Your Worn-Down, Inefficient HVAC Equipment

-Regretfully, like all appliances, HVAC systems don't last forever and ultimately need to be replaced.
-Newer heaters and cooling equipment is much more effective than equipment sold just over a decade ago.
-Thankfully, helpful HVAC companies like Central Heating & Plumbing can handle professional services including furnace installation in New Castle.
+Unfortunately, like every appliance, HVAC systems don't last forever and ultimately need to be replaced.
+Modern heaters and cooling products are much more effective than units sold just over a decade ago.
+Fortunately, quality HVAC companies like Central Heating & Plumbing can handle professional services including furnace installation in .

-Well-maintained furnaces and air conditioners can run for around 15-20 years.
-If your systems are within that period of time, it might be a good idea to replace them early to avoid premature equipment failure that can leave you cold and uncomfortable if it’s a cold winter night.
-If your equipment is around 15 years old and requires an expensive repair, it’s almost always time to replace it.
-As reported by the U.S. Department of Energy, getting a new HVAC system can save you between 20-40% on your monthly energy bills, so you’ll get back some of the costs of putting in a new system.
+Well-maintained furnaces and air conditioners can last approximately 15-20 years.
+If your system is within that span, it is often be a good idea to replace them now to minimize the risk of untimely equipment failures that can leave you cold and uncomfortable on a cold winter night.
+If your HVAC system is about 15 years old and requires an expensive repair, it’s usually time to replace it.
+As reported by the U.S. Department of Energy, getting a new HVAC system can save you about 20-40% on your monthly energy bills, so you’ll recoup some of the costs of buying a new system.

-A professional HVAC technician can help you determine the most energy efficient HVAC system available.
-As a general rule of thumb, try to find HVAC systems that are Energy Star certified, meaning the equipment satisfies rigid guidelines set forth by the U.S. Environmental Protection Agency.
-LENNOX HVAC systems can be some of the most efficient systems around, boasting both high AFUE and SEER ratings.
-AFUE is for heating systems and measures how well they convert fuel to heat.
-SEER, in the meantime, is used to measure the energy efficiency of cooling equipment.
+A professional HVAC technician can help you find the most energy efficient HVAC system on the market.
+For the most part, try to find HVAC systems that are Energy Star certified, indicating the equipment fulfills firm guidelines set forth by the U.S. Environmental Protection Agency.
+LENNOX HVAC systems are some of the most efficient systems around, offering both high AFUE and SEER ratings.
+AFUE is intended for heating systems and measures how well they convert fuel to heat.
+SEER, in the meantime, is used to quantify the energy efficiency of cooling systems.

-Get in touch with a reputable HVAC provider like Central Heating & Plumbing for air conditioning installation in New Castle.
+Call a reputable HVAC provider like Central Heating & Plumbing for air conditioning installation in .

 4. Use Energy-Efficient Air Filters

-When you’re looking for new HVAC filters, remember that not all air filters are the same.
-Certain air filters are far more efficient than others, contributing to lower energy bills and cleaner indoor air.
+The next time you’re searching for new HVAC filters, consider that not all air filters are created equally.
+Specific air filters are far more efficient than others, resulting in lower energy bills and cleaner indoor air.

-The efficiency of HVAC air filters is scored by their Minimum Efficiency Reporting Value, or MERV rating.
-The MERV scale ranges between 1-20; the higher the number, the more effective the filters are.
-It’s relevant to note, however, that high-efficiency air filters can in fact impede airflow too much based on the type of HVAC system you installed.
-It’s beneficial to study the owner’s manual before getting a filter to find the best option for your system.
+The efficiency of HVAC air filters is rated by their Minimum Efficiency Reporting Value, or MERV rating.
+The MERV scale ranges from 1-20; the higher the number, the more effective the filters are.
+It’s relevant to note, though, that high-efficiency air filters can actually obstruct airflow too much based on the type of HVAC system you installed.
+It’s beneficial to read the owner’s manual before purchasing a filter to find the best option for your system.